British lawmaker dies after being stabbed multiple times while meeting constituents

 John Lamb, chairman of the local Conservative party told Reuters before the reports of his death that “it’s not looking good” and said emergency workers were trying to stabilize him before moving him from the church auxillary where he was meeting with people from his district.

-Amess, 69, is a long-serving member of parliament.
+Amess, 69, was a long-serving member of parliament.
 He was a vocal supporter of Brexit, which saw Britain leave the European Union.
 He pushed for a ban on fox-hunting and supports animal welfare legislation and is a leading voice in the Conservative Party for support of Israel.

 The attack stirred memories of a 2016 murder of Labour Party lawmaker Jo Cox, 41, who died after being shot and stabbed by Thomas Alexander Mair, a gardener, who was sentenced to life in prison for his crimes.
 The assailant was a white supremacist and extreme nationalist who supported neo-Nazi ideology.